SteveHiner/powershell-podcast/README.md

 It will fetch your podcasts' feeds and start downloading audio files.

 To periodically download more podcasts, periodically run the script again.
+A separate CSV file is created for each subscription to track which files have been downloaded.
+This means that the script will never download an audio file more than once.
+You can safely delete old files once you're done listening to them.